-Calling Ian “Jack,” The Mold attempts to help Ian navigate his post-Kent life, and the distractions that come along with it, such as the creepy TV repairman (Ken Brown), a violent landlord (Pete Giovagnoli), a mouthy delivery woman (Hannah Stevenson) and Leah (Danielle Doetsch), the neighbor that Ian obsesses over and door-stalks daily.
+Calling Ian “Jack,” The Mold attempts to help Ian navigate his post-Kent life and the distractions that come along with it.
+Those distractions include the creepy TV repairman (Ken Brown), a violent landlord (Pete Giovagnoli), a mouthy delivery woman (Hannah Stevenson), and Leah (Danielle Doetsch), the neighbor that Ian obsesses over and semi-stalks daily.
 Somehow, through scenes and events that would most likely be found in a germaphobe’s nightmare, Ian not only cleans up his act (and face), he cleans up the apartment.

-I mean, so much of the film made me cringe away from the screen in the off chance some of the grime came through and got on me, so there’s this ever-present feeling of ick, but that doesn’t mean the film isn’t enjoyable.
-It’s just so odd, and original.
-What other film out there has a guy befriending and conversing with a mold puppet?
+So much of Motivational Growth made me cringe away from the screen on the off chance the grime came through and got on me.
+There’s this ever-present feeling of ick, but that doesn’t mean the movie isn’t enjoyable.
+It’s just so odd and original.
+What other feature out there has a guy befriending and conversing with a mold puppet?

 In the end, Motivational Growth is what I imagine it would look like if the world turned around and helped old age kick Scott Pilgrim’s a*s.
-From the 8-bit animation to the video game score to the otherworldly feel and love for retro-technology, the film takes a stylistically pleasing approach to an otherwise disturbing story of a loser living in a filthy sty of a home.
-Unique across the board, this is the type of film that makes me happy I do this job.
+From the 8-bit animation to the video game score to the otherworldly feel and love for retro technology, the comedy takes a stylistically pleasing approach to an otherwise disturbing story of a loser living in a filthy sty of a home.
+So unique across the board, this is the type of film that makes me happy.